 Silver Ion Sterilisers

-The use of silver ion sterilised is recognised as a method of water sterilisation.
+The use of silver iron sterilization is recognized as a method of water sterilization.
 The following are the requirements for its usage

 A set of manufacturers instructions is to be located with the set

 - The system design to cope with the maximum flow of the production plant and should not bypass and indeed no facility for bypassing should be fitted.